Digital-Grinnell/dlad-blog/content/posts/046-DG-FEDORA-A-Portable-Object-Repository.md

 COMPOSE_FILE=docker-compose.demo.yml:docker-compose.DG-FEDORA.yml
 ```

-In the file above note that I've commented out the original definition of _COMPOSE_FILE_ and added my own definition which appends a second _.yml_ file reference to the original.
+In the file above, note that I've commented out the original definition of _COMPOSE_FILE_ and added my own definition which appends a second _.yml_ file reference to the original.
 That 2nd file, _docker-compose.DG-FEDORA.yml_ is also provided on the _DG-FEDORA_ USB stick and it reads like this:

 ```
 version: '3.7'